1) Who is CIMIT and what is it's role?

 The award amounts are total costs.
 Budgets should include direct and indirect costs.
 If you are using an indirect cost rate, it must be a federally negotiated rate.

 The timeliness of your revisions to the administrative materials and obtaining any necessary protocol approvals will affect when you receive your award.
-We plan to provide funding as soon as possible.
+We plan to provide funding as soon as possible after notification.
 However, if your work involves human subjects, data or tissue derived, or live animals, the necessary IRB and IACUC approvals must be received prior to the activation of your award.

 The reporting requirements vary by award type and are as follows: